talon-one/TalonOne.cs/docs/ManagementApi.md

             var batchId = batchId_example;  // string | Filter results by batches of coupons (optional) var usable = usable_example;  // string | - `true`: only coupons where `usageCounter < usageLimit` will be returned. - `false`: only coupons where `usageCounter >= usageLimit` will be returned.  (optional) var referralId = 56;  // int? | Filter the results by matching them with the ID of a referral.
-This filter shows the coupons created by redeeming a referral code. (optional) var recipientIntegrationId = recipientIntegrationId_example;  // string | Filter results by match with a profile id specified in the coupon's `RecipientIntegrationId` field.  (optional) var exactMatch = true;  // bool? | Filter results to an exact case-insensitive matching against the coupon code (optional)  (default to false)
+This filter shows the coupons created by redeeming a referral code. (optional) var recipientIntegrationId = recipientIntegrationId_example;  // string | Filter results by match with a profile ID specified in the coupon's `RecipientIntegrationId` field.  (optional) var exactMatch = true;  // bool? | Filter results to an exact case-insensitive matching against the coupon code (optional)  (default to false)

             try